Nicologies/usermapping/README.md

 # usermapping
-A teamcity plugin to provide user mapping as parameters so other plugins can map a user to another name.
-For example, our [Hedwig](https://github.com/Nicologies/Hedwig) will send message to slack/hipchat use the mapped username provided by this plugin when your github/teamcity username is different to the slack/hipchat one.
+A TeamCity plugin to provide user mapping as parameters so other plugins can map a user to another name.
+For example, our [Hedwig](https://github.com/Nicologies/Hedwig) will send message to Slack/HipChat use the mapped username provided by this plugin when your GitHub/TeamCity username is different to the Slack/HipChat one.

 ## Install

-- Download the zip from [https://github.com/Nicologies/usermapping/releases/latest] and copy to teamcity's plugins folder
+- Download the zip from [https://github.com/Nicologies/usermapping/releases/latest] and copy to TeamCity's plugins folder

 ## Configuration